kashvo/drishti-identity-trust/README.md

 fifteenth transfer of the day.
 Their normal looks nothing alike.
 A system that treats them the same will fail both.

+In FY2024-25, over 6.32 lakh UPI fraud cases were reported in India, with losses exceeding ₹485 crore.
+Yet most banking systems still verify identity only once — at the door.

 ---

 ## The Solution